Solaar7/Maldev/README.md

 Then simply run the code with
 `outputfile.exe`

+### Note
+All of these use the DLL in the main directory.
+ALl projects will have to be modified slightly based on where you put the DLL.

 ## Disclaimer
 All the code here is open-source and free to use at your discretion.
 Although this should be common sense, do not use the techniques I'm showing against any target without their EXPLICIT permission.

+## Inspiration
+This repository was inspired by Crow, a Computer Science youtuber who covers mosts of these projects in more detail.
+Check him out on [Youtube](https://www.youtube.com/@crr0ww) and his [Website](https://www.crow.rip/crows-nest/general/whoami)